Katerina1789/go-reloaded/README.md

 │   └── references.md
 ├── tasks/                  # Agile task breakdown
 │   └── task_list.md
-├── README.md               # Project overview and usage
+└── README.md               # Project overview and usage

 ## Development Workflow

-Analyze the problem and architecture
+Analyze the problem and architecture.

-Write tests first (TDD)
+Write tests first (TDD).

-Implement rule handlers and FSM logic
+Implement rule handlers and FSM logic.

-Validate using audit checklists and golden test cases
+Validate using audit checklists and golden test cases.

-Document edge cases and commit changes
+Document edge cases and commit changes.

 See docs/how_to_work.md for a full step-by-step guide.